-Looking for the perfect vegan burger to enjoy with that can of beets you have in the cabinet?
+Looking for the perfect vegan burger to enjoy with those cans of beets and garbanzo beans you have in the cabinet?
 Then this recipe is for you!
 Filled with bold flavors and easy to make in under 30 minutes, this recipe is one that will have even the skeptical craving!
 Make this Beetroot Quinoa Burger and I promise you won’t regret it!

 DYK beetroot is a natural anti-inflammatory food!?
 Plus, it’s filled with super important nutrients like: